Jo has been an ITU nurse at the London North West NHS Trust for 14 years. She obtained her RN at University College London Hospital.

-Alcoholic Liver Disease is a term used to describe the damages done to the liver and its function when we abuse alcohol.
+Alcoholic Liver Disease is a term used to describe the damages done to the liver and its functions when we abuse alcohol.
 The longer an individual abuse alcohol and the more alcohol they consume, the more likely they are of developing alcoholic liver disease.
 There are three main stages of alcoholic liver disease.
 Alcoholic fatty liver disease, alcoholic hepatitis, and cirrhosis.

 In the UK, Alcoholic liver disease is widespread.
-As an Intensive care nurse, I have first hand experience of this.
+As an Intensive care nurse, I have first-hand experience of this.
 Alcohol abuse is a problem for young and old alike.
 It is sad to see so many young people literally killing themselves with alcohol binge drinking.
 Unfortunately, many are now showing signs of alcoholic liver disease.